Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech Questions & Answers / Q&A: Do WiFi security cameras still work during Internet outages?
+You are here: Home / Tech Questions & Answers / Q&A: Do WiFi cameras still work when the Internet is down?

-Q&A: Do WiFi security cameras still work during Internet outages?
+Q&A: Do WiFi cameras still work when the Internet is down?

-Question from Carl B.: I’m thinking about hiring someone to install some WiFi security cameras around my house.
+Question from Carla: I’m thinking about hiring someone to install some WiFi security cameras around my house.

 The way I understand it they’ll communicate with my PC via my router’s WiFi connection.

-What I’d like to know is will the cameras still work when my Charter Internet is down?
+What I’d like to know is will the cameras still work when my Internet connection is down?

 It doesn’t go out very often, but when it does it’s sometimes a week or more before they get it back online.